oracle/docker-images/OracleWebLogic/workshop-multihost/README.md

 ![](images/20_ms_containers.png)

 The entire WebLogic domain has been started and the **sample** application is deployed to the cluster.
-We will start the Apache Plugin Web tier running in its own Container.
+We will start the **Apache Plugin Web tier** running in its own container.
 The Apache Plugin will load balance invocations to the **sample** application across Managed servers in the cluster.
-The '~/docker-images/OracleWebLogic/samples/1221-multihost/start-webtier.sh' script discovers all Managed servers running in the Swarm, creates the string WEBLOGIC_CLUSTER, pushes the **webtier** image to the registry, and starts a webtier container on the weblogic-master machine.
-The WEBLOGIC_CLUSTER string is set as an environment parameter, when starting the Apache Web tier container the value is set in the weblogic.conf file.
-Also note that the Apache Web tier container is bound to port 80 of the weblogic-master machine.
+The '~/docker-images/OracleWebLogic/samples/1221-multihost/start-webtier.sh' script discovers all Managed servers running in the Swarm, creates the string WEBLOGIC_CLUSTER, pushes the **webtier** image to the registry, and starts a webtier container on the **weblogic-master** machine.
+The WEBLOGIC_CLUSTER string is set as an environment parameter, when starting the Apache Web tier container the value is set in the **weblogic.conf** file.
+Also note that the Apache Web tier container is bound to port 80 of the **weblogic-master** machine.

 ![](images/22_start_webtier.png)
 ![](images/23_start_webtier2.png)